 B The usefulness of echolocation as a means of locating prey depends on the clicking sounds being of a type that the prey is incapable of perceiving, regardless of volume.

 C If dolphins stun their prey, the effect is bound to be so temporary that stunning from far away, even if possible, would be ineffective.

-D. Echolocation appears to give dolphins information about the richness of a source of food as well as about its direction.
+D Echolocation appears to give dolphines that use it information about the richness of a source of food as well as about its direction.